GDB-like Python Debugger in the Trepan family

 Because we’re really handling return events, we can show you the return value. (pdb has an “undocumented” retval command that doesn’t seem to work.)

-Starting with release 0.2.3, there are debugger macros.
+There are debugger macros.
 In gdb, there is a macro debugger command to extend debugger commands.

 However Python has its own rich programming language so it seems silly to recreate the macro language that is in gdb.
 Simpler and more powerful is just to use Python here.
 A debugger macro here is just a lambda expression which returns a string or a list of strings.
 Each string returned should be a debugger command.

 We also have aliases for the extremely simple situation where you want to give an alias to an existing debugger command.
 But beware: some commands, like step inspect command suffixes and change their behavior accordingly.

 We also envision a number of other ways to allow extension of this debugger either through additional modules, or user-supplied debugger command directories.